emmanuel/clockwork_mango/README.txt

     c.wday(0) | c.wday(6) | (c.wday(1..5) - c.hour(9..17))
   end

+The block argument is optional.
+If omitted, the block will be instance_eval'd in the context of the Predicate builder (Clockwork::Dsl).
+The above could be:

+  not_work  = Clockwork do
+    wday(0) | wday(6) | (wday(1..5) - hour(9..17))
+  end

 Named shortcuts for weekdays and months are provided (currently only singular forms, but plurals are coming soon).

   mon_wed_fri = Clockwork { |c| c.mondays | c.wednesdays | c.fridays }
   christmas   = Clockwork { |c| c.december & c.mday(25) }

-OR with the optional mday arg to month
+OR omit the optional block arg, and provide the optional _mday_ arg to month:

   christmas   = Clockwork { december(25) }

 Some additional methods are available to deal with particular types of dates:
 #yweek (week of the year, similar to DateTime#cweek), #wday_in_month (ordinal
-occurrence of weekday in month, eg. Thanksgiving in the US: the 3rd thursday of November).
+occurrence of weekday in month, eg. Thanksgiving in the US: the 4th Thursday of November).

   seattle_art_walk = Clockwork { |c| c.thursday & c.wday_in_month(1) }